michaellee1019/max7219/README.md

 ## DoCommand Examples
 A single DoCommand call will erase the display and draw a new canvas from scratch.
 Each DoCommand call can contain a list of drawings to be performed in a single frame, where the screen will not be cleared between each drawing.

+### Border
+Draws a border around the display using the provided width + height in the attributes of the component.
+This type has no options available to it.
 ```
 {
     "drawings": [